 Likewise, you should consider sending a reminder message now.

-In the final few days before your event takes place, keep promoting your event on Twitter and on updates to Facebook.
-As a close to real-time platform, users who are inundated by hundreds of tweets are more likely to take notice of your post if the event is taking place in the next day or two.
-Your tweets should be useful and informative, not dressed-up ads.
-So whether you are providing a piece of interesting news, a guestlist invite or special offer – don’t throw away your followers’ goodwill on endless tweets that provide little value.
+In the final few days before your event takes place, keep promoting your event on your social channels.
+Your posts should be useful and informative, not dressed-up ads.
+So whether you are providing a piece of interesting news, a guestlist invite, or a special offer – don’t throw away your followers’ goodwill on endless posts that provide little value.

-If you have plans to repeat the event, consider posting tweets in real-time during the event to drum up awareness for the next occasion.
-One of the best ways to gain followers is by using @ mentions and retweeting other people who tweet about subjects of interest to your own followers – sooner or later people will reciprocate.
+If you have plans to repeat the event, consider posting during the event to drum up awareness for the next occasion.
+One of the best ways to gain followers is by using @mentions and reposting other people who are engaging in your event.

-Remember, no marketing strategy should exist in a vacuum and cross-referencing all of your content should produce a multiplier effect, hopefully resulting on more bums on seats.
+Remember, no marketing strategy should exist in a vacuum, and cross-referencing all of your content should produce a multiplier effect, hopefully resulting in more attendees in seats.